Szeged: Geography

 Szeged is situated near the southern border of Hungary, just to the south of the mouth of the Maros River, on both banks of the Tisza River, nearly in the centre of the Carpathian Basin.
 The Hungarian frontier with Serbia is just outside the town.

 Climate

-Szeged's climate is transitional between oceanic Köppen "Cfb" (Marine West Coast Climate/Oceanic climate) and continental (Köppen Dfb), with cold winters, hot summers, and fairly low precipitation.
+Szeged's climate is transitional between humid subtropical (Köppen Cfa) and humid continental (Köppen Dfa), with cold winters, hot summers, and fairly low precipitation.
 Due to the high hours of sunlight reported annually, Szeged is often called City of Sunshine (Napfény városa).
 On 23 July 2022, a maximum temperature of 40.1 °C was registered in Szeged.

 Education

 The city of Szeged has 62 kindergartens, 32 elementary schools and 18 high schools.
 The two most prominent high schools (Ságvári Endre Gyakorló Gimnázium and Radnóti Miklós Kísérleti Gimnázium) are in the top fifteen in the country.

 Szeged is the higher education centre of the Southern Great Plain and has built quite a reputation for itself.
 Thousands of students study here, many of whom are foreigners.
 The University of Szeged is according to the number of students the second largest and the 4th oldest university of Hungary being established in 1581.
 Ranked as the top university of the country on Academic Ranking of World Universities – 2005, and in the top 100 in Europe, it offers several programs on different fields of study.

 The Biological Research Centre of the Hungarian Academy of Sciences, which was built with the help of UNESCO funds, has also been a considerable source of advanced research.
 Scientists at this laboratory were first in the world to produce artificial heredity material in the year 2000.
 The building has served as a home to many well known conferences and continues to make contributions to the world of science.

 The Szent-Györgyi Albert Agóra is a cultural scientific centre of Szeged which gives home to laboratories of the Biological Research Centre and to exhibitions of the John von Neumann Computer Society especially their IT historical exposition.

 In 2018 the new scientific institution, the ELI Attosecond Light Pulse Source (ELI-ALPS) opened in Szeged establishing a unique facility which provides light sources within an extremely broad frequency range in the form of ultrashort pulses with high repetition rate which is needed for different kinds of physical experiments especially in the field of attosecond physics.

 It is also one of the main options for medical students who come from all around Europe to study Medicine in their recognized international campus.